RuinKeen/Recursive-Fecund-Cosmology-RFC-/README.md

-# Recursive-Fecund-Philosophy-
+# Recursive-Fecund-Philosophy-Branch-
-Core Axioms of RFC-P
+Core Postulates of RFC-P

 1. **Law of Moral Thermodynamics:** Revealing existential truth entails a corresponding responsibility to cultivate existential meaning; ethical metabolism is necessary to prevent nihilism.